Drug Addiction Among Teenagers: Facts, Figures & Statistics for the UK Teenage Drug Problem

 The Consequences of Teenage Drug Addiction

 The impact of drug addiction on teenagers can be devastating, affecting various aspects of their lives.
+Drug addiction teenagers are particularly vulnerable due to the emotional and social changes they face during adolescence.
 Some of the most common consequences include:

 • Health problems: Drug use can lead to numerous physical and mental health issues, such as respiratory problems, heart disease, and cognitive impairments.